 MaryGrace Thoennes is running for the Southlake City Council Place 4 seat, facing opposing candidate Ronell Smith in the upcoming May 4 general election.
 Incumbent Randy Williamson has reached his term limit.

 Community Impact Newspaper sent Thoennes a series of questions about her candidacy.
+This article is part of ongoing May 4 election coverage and does not constitute an endorsement of the candidate.
 Her written responses, edited for publication style, are below.

 Why did you decide to run for this office?

 I love living in Southlake.
 Community service has always been my passion.
 For 20 years, I have been actively involved in Southlake civic and political issues with the goal of creating effective change.
 My family and I feel that the time is now for me to serve and represent the residents of Southlake.

 What experience—professional or political—do you have that would prepare you for this position?